Keith Cooper Fund Event 2024

 Both applications and nominations are open for 2023 and will be received on a rolling basis for the time being.

 FAQ- Can I use this money to apply to a program, OR do I already have to be accepted in a program?
-You can use this money to help you begin a program or project; often, that’s when you most need money.

 Regarding Public Violence and Racism